callumhdg/HomeworkCompanion/README.md

 # Homework Companion
-A C# app for teachers to allocate classes of students homework.
+A C# app for teachers to allocate classes of students homework, a user guide can be found [here](User_Guide.md).